daphnesmit/with-next-promise-tree-walker/README.md

 This means that if you have nested queries you cause a lot of full server-renders.

-This solution might cause you a performance overhead (and general bundle size when using Apollo is quite heavy currently).
+This solution might cause you a performance overhead.

 But try it out and see if it is a bottleneck for you!